Francis Anderson (philosopher): Honours and legacy

-When Anderson retired at the end of 1921, it was proposed to have his portrait painted but instead he suggested that a frieze emblematic of the history of philosophy should be placed in the philosophy lecture room of the university.
-Eventually two mural panels were painted for it by the artist Norman Carter, one representing Socrates, Plato, and Aristotle, the other Descartes, Bacon, and Spinoza.

 Anderson was knighted in the 1936 King's Birthday Honours and died in Sydney on 24 June 1941. for "educational and social welfare services".

-Some of his papers and addresses were published separately as pamphlets.
-His monograph on Liberty, Equality and Fraternity was issued by the Association of Psychology and Philosophy.
+His monograph on Liberty, Equality and Fraternity was published by the Association of Psychology and Philosophy.

 Personal life

 He married twice, firstly to Maybanke Selfe Wolstenholme, and then to Josephine Wight who survived him; there were no children.